 “A world in which … (something is different).”

 For example “A world in which there is no poverty.”
-You can also rephrase the statement later, such as: “Imagine a world without poverty.”
+You simplify it later, such as: “Imagine a world without poverty.”

-To define brand values, I typically look for what values the company shares with its target audience.
+To define brand values, I typically look for which values the company shares with its target audience.
 This approach will help create a brand that fosters a sense of community and shared values.

 4. Define the Tone of Voice for Your Brand

 Now, it’s time to connect the dots.
 Think about what qualities you want your brand to express.
-Should it be formal or casual?
+Should it sound formal or casual?
 Funny or serious?

-By compiling a good mix of characteristics, you’ll make sure to keep your brand voice fresh and interesting.
+By compiling a good mix of characteristics, you’ll make sure to keep your brand’s tone fresh and interesting.
 A good rule of thumb is to choose no more than five characteristics relevant to your brand.